 February is heart month.
 According to Statistics Canada Heart disease is the second cause of death in Canada.
-Did you know that 80% of heart disease can be prevented by making healthy life style changes.
+Did you know that 80% of heart disease can be prevented by making simple healthy life style changes.
 You probably have a good idea of what healthy lifestyle changes I am talking about.
 Right?
 You know to achieve and maintain a healthy weight, reduce your saturated fat intake, eat less salt, sugar, and processed foods.
 Healthy eating and exercise play an important role preventing heart disease.
 What better time to talk about heart health and how making small changes can have a positive impact on your health during heart month.
 The result is that you’ll feel amazing.
 Let’s take a look at 5 tips to keep your heart healthy.

 1).
-Eat more Vegetables and Fruit:
+Eat more Vegetables (and Fruit):

 2).
 Eat Real Food: